-Social & Environmental Responsibility , ------------------------ ---------------- ---

-Explore initiatives to reduce energy use and enhance recycling practices

-Power bill reduced by 10%

-Power bill increased by 2.06

-Paper usage reduced by 10%

-Paper usage reduced by 4.8%

-Sound Business Practice

-Establishment of a clear process of assessing leadership, strategic planning, client focus, measurement and knowledge management, workforce focus, process management and business results

-7 outcome oriented processes and timetables in place to ensure excellence is achieved 7 outcome oriented processes and timetables in place:

-- Staff Workplace Preference profiling process in place - July 2009 and ongoing - 2.
-Board Strategy Planning meeting October 2009 - Internal Business Planning process to confirm activities and set performance measures - completed May 2010 - Staff Strategy Planning meeting

-February 2010

-- Client Prioritisation Model in use to review Grow Wellington activities.
-These three activities were reviewed in 2009/10

-- Film Wellington

-- Skills

-- Innovation

-- Use of Annual Client & Stakeholder Survey to measure performance -June 2010

-- 7. Performance Review and Development of Staff process in place August 2009

-Communication

-In accordance with the 09/10 Marketing Plan, Grow Wellington website complete and fully operational

-2,000 unique website visits a month

-25% response to annual survey with 80% of those surveyed acknowledge that the website is a valuable resource

-Since November 2009 (when a monitoring system was established) there has been an average of 1655 unique visitors per month

-33% response to annual survey of whom 94% acknowledge that the website is a valuable resource story

-8 partners are using the Wellington

-Launch "The Wellington Story" and get buy in from key stakeholders to use it in their international marketing 20 partners are using the Wellington Region's story to promote their business.

-12 media releases, 4 stakeholder

-14 media releases, 4 stakeholder

-newsletters and 50 e-newsletters produced

-newsletters, 50 e-newsletters produced
+Explore initiatives to reduce Power bill reduced by 10% Power bill increased by 2.06 energy use and enhance ecycling practices Paper usage reduced by 10% Paper usage reduced by 4.8% Sound Business Practice Establishment of a clear process of assessing eadership, strategic planning, client focus, measurement and 7 outcome oriented processes and timetables in place to ensure excellence is achieved 7 outcome oriented processes and timetables in place:1.
+Staff Workplace Preference vorkforce focus, process nanagement and business profiling process in place - July 2009 and ongoing esults Board Strategy Planning meeting - October 2009 Internal Business Planning process to confirm activities an set performance measures - completed May 2010 Staff Strategy Planning meeting - February 2010 Client Prioritisation Model in us to review Grow Wellington activities.
+These three activities were reviewed in 2009/10 Film Wellington Skills Innovation Use of Annual Client & Stakeholder Survey to measure performance -June 2010 Performance Review and Development of Staff process in place - August 2009 Communication n accordance with the 09/10 2,000 unique website visits a month Since November 2009 (when a /larketing Plan, Grow Vellington website complete Ind fully operational 25% response to annual survey with 80% of those surveyed acknowledge that the website is a monitoring system was established there has been an average of 165 unique visitors per month valuable resource 33% response to annual survey of whom 94% acknowledge that the website is a valuable resource aunch "The Wellington Story" and get buy in from key takeholders to use it in their 20 partners are using the Wellington Region's story to promote their business.
+8 partners are using the Wellington story nternational marketing 12 media releases, 4 stakeholder 14 media releases, 4 stakeholder newsletters and 50 e-newsletters produced newsletters, 50 e-newsletters produced